longevity-consortium/SysBioM001Paper/GEM/README.md

 # SysBioM001Paper/GEM
-This directory includes the code for the genome-scale metabolic model (GEM) reconstruction analysis used in our M001/M004 paper.
+This directory includes the main code for the mouse genome-scale metabolic model (GEM; Khodaee, S. et al. Sci.
+Rep. 2020) reconstruction analysis used in our M001/M004 paper.

 ## Code overview
-> The below figure numbers correspond to the current preprint version (DOI: https://doi.org/10.1101/2022.07.11.22277435).
+> The below figure numbers correspond to the revised manuscript that is still under review.

-### 1. GEM_reconstruction.m
+### 1. Code01_M001-related-transcriptomics_GEM-reconstruction.m
 This MATLAB code reconstructed the context-specific GEMs by integrating the Longevity Consortium (LC) M001-related liver transcriptomics dataset (Tyshkovskiy, A. et al. Cell Metab.
 2019) with a mouse GEM (iMM1865; Khodaee, S. et al. Sci.
 Rep. 2020).
-> Of note, this code, written by Priyanka Baloni ([@pbaloni](https://github.com/pbaloni)), was copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
+> Of note, this code was written by Priyanka Baloni ([@pbaloni](https://github.com/pbaloni)) and copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
 22, 2022.

 Output:
-* 78 context-specific GEMs, which were used in downstream analysis (Figure 4, Supplementary Figure 2)
+* Context-specific GEMs, which were used in downstream analyses

-### 2. GEM_flux-variability-analysis.m
+### 2. Code02_M001-related-transcriptomics_GEM-FVA.m
 This MATLAB code performed flux variability analysis (FVA) using the reconstructed context-specific GEMs.
-> Of note, this code, written by Priyanka Baloni ([@pbaloni](https://github.com/pbaloni)), was copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
+> Of note, this code was written by Priyanka Baloni ([@pbaloni](https://github.com/pbaloni)) and copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
 22, 2022.

 Output:
-* Reaction flux values for each context-specific GEM, which were used in downstream analysis (Figure 4, Supplementary Figure 2)
+* Reaction flux values for each context-specific GEM, which were used in downstream analyses (Figure 6)

-### 3. Code01_M001-related-transcriptomics_GEM-flux.ipynb
+### 3. Code03_M001-related-transcriptomics_GEM-flux.ipynb
-This Jupyter Notebook compared the calculated maximum flux values between the context-specific GEMs (i.e., sample groups).
-This notebook was run on the Python kernel.
+This Jupyter Notebook (with Python 3 kernel) compared the calculated flux values between the control and intervention groups.
-Output:
-* Cleaned flux data, which was used in stasitical analysis (R sub-notebook)
-* Cleaned sample–model metadata, which was used in R sub-notebook
-* Cleaned reaction metadata, which was incorporated into Supplementary Data 3 in R sub-notebook
-* Figure 4a–d
-* Supplementary Figure 2c–f

-### 4. Code02_M001-related-transcriptomics_GEM-flux-test.ipynb
-This Jupyter Notebook performed stasitical analysis for the flux comparisons between sample groups; i.e., this is the sub-notebook of Code01_M001-related-transcriptomics_GEM-flux.ipynb.
-This notebook was run on the R kernel.
-Output:
+Output figures and tables:
+- Figure 6a, d
-* Supplementary Data 3
+- Supplementary Data 8

-### 5. Code03_M001-related-transcriptomics_GEM-subsystem-enrichment.ipynb
+### 4. Code04_M001-related-transcriptomics_GEM-enrichment.ipynb
-This Jupyter Notebook performed enrichment analysis for the GEM subsystems in the significantly flux-changed reactions.
-This notebook was run on the R kernel.
+This Jupyter Notebook (with R kernel) performed the enrichment analysis on the potentially changed reactions using GEM subsystem annotations.
-Output:
-* Figure 4e
-* Supplementary Figure 2a, b, g
+Output figures and tables:
+- Figure 6b, c
-* Supplementary Data 4
+- Supplementary Data 8

 ## Requirements
 The following library/package versions were used and hence confirmed at least.